Rockland Trust's History of Mergers and Acquisitions

 Rockland Trust deepened its Cape Cod presence with the acquisition of Bank of Cape Cod.
 The acquisition added a branch in Osterville, increasing Rockland Trust’s total Cape Cod branch network to thirteen locations.

 Rockland Trust extended its presence to Martha’s Vineyard with the acquisition of The Edgartown National Bank.
 The transaction added four branches in Edgartown, Oak Bluffs, and Vineyard Haven.

 Independent Bank Corp.
 (NASDAQ Global Select Market: INDB) is the holding company for Rockland Trust Company, a full-service commercial bank headquartered in Massachusetts.
-Named in 2016 to The Boston Globe’s “Top Places to Work” list for the eighth consecutive year, Rockland Trust offers a wide range of banking, investment, and insurance services.
-The Bank serves businesses and individuals through approximately 100 retail branches, commercial and residential lending centers, and investment management offices in eastern Massachusetts, including Greater Boston, the South Shore, the Cape and Islands, and Rhode Island.
+Named in 2018 to The Boston Globe’s “Top Places to Work” list for the 10th consecutive year, Rockland Trust offers a wide range of banking, investment, and insurance services.
+Rockland Trust serves businesses and individuals through approximately 100 retail branches, commercial and residential lending centers, and investment management offices in eastern Massachusetts, including Greater Boston, the South Shore, the Cape and Islands, as well as in Worcester County and Rhode Island.
 Rockland Trust also offers a full suite of mobile, online, and telephone banking services.
-The Company is an FDIC member and an Equal Housing Lender.
-To find out why Rockland Trust is the bank “Where Each Relationship Matters®”, please visit www.rocklandtrust.com
+Rockland Trust is an FDIC member and an Equal Housing Lender.
+To find out why Rockland Trust is the bank “Where Each Relationship Matters®”, please visit www.rocklandtrust.com.